About TAMALE MASA SPREADER PATENT and Simple Iron & Wood Products --

 Tamales freeze well and have a long frozen shelf life.
 They love to be microwaved straight from the freezer.
 They are unit sized servings.
 They are either finger food or fork food.
 They can be used in a great variety of ways.
 The recipes can be varied in many aspects: Chicken, beef, pork or bean tamales are the traditional main 4 but there are also cheese and pigs feet Tamales; among the several other variations.
 They are delicious, exotic, and a delight to eat.
 They evoke a unity with a very longstanding civil Mayan tradition.

-Send written correspondence to Dan Vera at: the PO box address at the top of this page.
+You can also send written correspondence to Dan Vera at: the PO box address at the top of this page.

 (7) General shop transition and history information below; along with other general past product line info.